-Realism: Focus on the top of the geopolitical food chain.
-Balance of Power is realist's only concern, political system is irrelevant, a black box.
+Realism: Focus on the top of the geopolitical food chain, the state.
+Balance of Power is

+a realist's only concern, political systems are irrelevant, takes a black box approach.

-Against force in Vietnam because balance of power was not at stake.
+They were against force in Vietnam because balance of power was not at stake.

 Nationalism, "the" most powerful geopolitical doctrine, made US Vietnam success problematic.

-Failures of Liberal Foreign Policy
+U.S. Liberal Middle East Foreign Policy